The Blog

 For (brave) adults only, the tours take you on a spine-tingling journey through the most macabre chapters of Edinburgh’s past, to spots where horrific misdeeds were committed and ghostly presences abound.
 In short, dare to be scared!

-The Real Mary King’s Close, Edinburgh
+The Real Mary King's Close

 Spook factor: 👻👻👻👻

-Are you ready to descend into Edinburgh’s dark past on one of The Real Mary King’s Close’s private tours ?
+Are you ready to descend into Edinburgh’s dark past on one of The Real Mary King’s Close’s private tours?
 Discover The Close’s former residents as you wander the shadowy streets of this subterranean world which holds some of the city’s darkest secrets.
 And meet an insidious character which used to strike terror into people’s hearts at their very sight.
 The tours accommodate up to 18 people.

-St Andrews Ghost Tours, St Andrews, Fife
+10. St Andrews Ghost Tours St Andrews, Fife

 Spook factor: 👻👻👻👻